 With a grant from The Michael J. Fox Foundation for Parkinson's Research, our schools of Medicine and Engineering are advancing care for Parkinson’s disease.
 Our teams are testing a new diagnostic tool for Parkinson’s disease using an infrared eye scanning device that could detect the condition up to 10 years before symptoms appear.

-Only Level 1 Trauma Care Center in the Region
+Level 1 Trauma Care

 Pediatric Neurology Excellence at Children’s Hospital of Richmond at VCU